 Incorrect!
 Try again.

-A.They have the same number of vertices and edges.
+B. and have the same number of zero entries.

 Incorrect!
 Try again.